Johnson & Johnson (JNJ) – Don’t Believe the Hype: Check The Facts

 Johnson & Johnson (JNJ): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 65.12% up over the past 12 months.
-Pfizer Inc. (PFE) is 22.81% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 30.40% up over the past 12 months and Sanofi (SNY) that is 12.63% higher over the same period.
+Pfizer Inc. (PFE) is 17.43% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -2.43% from the last report on Jan 28, 2021 to stand at a total of 15.59 million short shares sold with a short interest ratio of 1.69.